grace-mao23/CMafia/README.md

 ### Technical Design
 Topics Implemented:
-1. Signaling
+1. Shared Memory
 2. Semaphores
 3. Networking
 4. Pipes
 5. Forking

-SIGNALING
+SHARED MEMORY

-We will use signaling to stop and start the forking for the server in order to begin the game.
-A signal will be sent to the other computers to start the game and the signal will be sent to the other computers to stop the game.
+Between spectate mode and the game mode, players should still be able to access the existing game that they died in.
+However while they are spectating, they shouldn't be able to play the game, but should be able to spectate.
+In this way, shared memory would be used to preserve the game data so that spectating players can still view it.

 SEMAPHORES

 We will use semaphores so that during the “night” phase, the mafias and each player will have to take turns to perform their action.
-Also, all players with similar roles have to choose a victim at the same time, so we will need semaphores for that.
+Additionally, while players are spectating a game, they should not be able to play the game, and this would help control the number of subservers.

 NETWORKING